-When you are planning a tour to Kyrgyzstan, here you can find and learn a brief history of our country.
-The history of the Kyrgyz people and Kyrgyzstan is inexhaustible rich and interesting.
+When you are planning a trip, here you can find and learn a brief history of our country.
+The history of the Kyrgyz people and land is inexhaustible rich and interesting.
 At the same time, it should be remembered that the history of the nomads is difficult to track.
 Ancient Kyrgyz rarely used scripts to record events and changes in their lives.
 Also, nomads did not build large cities, towns or castles.
 For nomads, it was vital not to disturb the natural landscape by erecting large monuments or buildings.
-Thanks to these facts, a significant part of their history was received orally.
+Thanks to these facts, a significant part was received orally.

 Kyrgyz people have 2,000 years of history.
 The ethnonym "Kyrgyz" was first mentioned in 201 BC.